 * * * * *

-3.3 In cases where the entire CFR section is incorporated by reference with no modifications, the notation “[No change.]” is used.
+In cases where the entire CFR section is incorporated by reference with no modifications, the notation “[No change.]” is used.
 In cases where there are no changes to the CFR language but there are additional California requirements, the notation “[No change.]” is used and the additional California requirements are then noted in a separate subsection with the numbering convention set forth in Part I, section A.3.2, above.
+For example, Part I, section B.1 incorporates all of the definitions in CFR section 86.1803-01 into these test procedures.
+Part I, section B.2 establishes additional California definitions for terms that are not included in CFR section 86.1803-01, but are applicable to these test procedures.
+In addition, Part I, section B.2 redefines terms that are included in CFR section 86.1803-01, if needed, to make the definitions more applicable to California’s regulatory requirements.

+* * * * *

+The notation “Delete” means that the section (including all subsections) does not apply.
+The notation “Delete; Replace with the following” means to delete the text of that section (and delete all subsections) and replace with language provided.

+The notation “Amend as follows” means that the text set forth in these test procedures has been modified from the text that appears in the incorporated section of the CFR, as noted.

 Definitions, Acronyms and Abbreviations

 * * * * *